MMortari/IBMWastson-Speec/README.md

 ### Text to Speech

-The request URL id `http://localhost:3000/watson/text`, you must pass a JSON into the request body:
+The request URL is `http://localhost:3000/watson/text` and the method is `POST`, you must pass a JSON into the request body:

 ```javascript
 {